 Two nearby volcanoes erupting from an emerald sea created Tahiti, the largest and most populated of the Polynesian islands.
 Tahiti Nui (meaning big) is the largest section of the figure-eight shape, while Tahiti Iti (little) forms the smaller area.
 Though connected by a narrow strip of land, from the air they almost appear to be two separate islands.

 Tahiti is also the urban hub of the region, with the port of Papeete at its very center.
-It feels a lot more French -- and bit more cosmopolitan -- than the other islands with sidewalk cafes along the main boulevard and a colorful, busy municipal market.
-The vibe is bustling (and traffic congested), with locals hopping on and off city buses on their way to and from work, and tourists ducking in and out of chic shops selling jewelry, French wines, fabrics and crafts.
+It feels a lot more French -- and a bit more cosmopolitan -- than the other islands, with sidewalk cafes along the main boulevard and a colorful, busy municipal market.
+The vibe is bustling (and traffic congested), with locals hopping on and off city buses on their way to and from work, and tourists ducking in and out of shops selling jewelry, French wines, fabrics and crafts.

 That's the atmosphere, at least, on Tahiti Nui.
 Tahiti Iti is much more rural -- with just a few villages and small beaches -- and sparsely populated.
-A day's trip along its quiet coastal roads awards views of clear waters, waterfalls, archeological sites and caves -- and a reprieve from the hustle and bustle of tourist-heavy Tahiti Nui.
+A day's trip along its quiet coastal roads awards views of clear waters, waterfalls, archaeological sites and caves -- and a reprieve from the hustle and bustle of tourist-heavy Tahiti Nui.